Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Implementation Details

 \section{Implementation Details}

 \paragraph{Network Architectures.} This project is based on the released code of \piganc and Deep3DFaceRecon~\cite{deng2019accurate}.
-We use the same architectures for the generator and discriminator, as well as the main training process in from the \pigan.
+We use the same architectures for the generator and discriminator, as well as the main training process from the \pigan.
 To implement our proposed conditional Generative Occupancy Field (cGOF), we integrate a deep 3D face reconstruction model \dfrc to reconstruct 3DMM parameters from the generated images for the 3DMM reconstruction parameter loss $\mathcal{L}_\text{recon}$.
+We follow~\cite{deng2019accurate} to adopt the popular 2009 Basel Face Model~\cite{bfm09} for shape and texture bases, and use the expression bases of~\cite{guo2018cnn}, built from FaceWarehouse~\cite{cao2013facewarehouse}.
+The expression components are the PCA model of the offsets between the expression meshes and the neutral meshes of individual persons.

-\paragraph{ Coordinate System Alignment.} We align the 3DMM meshes to \pigan in order to impose the 3D losses.
-We first use the pretrained \pigan to generate multi-view images of various face instances in the canonical viewpoint and use the \dfr to reconstruct 3DMM meshes $M$ for the generated faces, on which we define a set of landmark $\mathbf{l}_\text{3D}$.
+\paragraph{ Coordinate System Alignment.} We align the 3DMM meshes to \pigan to impose the 3D losses.
+We first use the pre-trained \pigan to generate multi-view images of various face instances in the canonical viewpoint and use the \dfr to reconstruct 3DMM meshes $M$ for the generated faces, on which we define a set of landmarks $\mathbf{l}_\text{3D}$.
 Let $K_\text{recon}$ and $E_\text{recon}$ be the intrinsic and extrinsic matrices for 3DMM, and $K_\text{pigan}$ and $E_\text{pigan}$ the counterparts for \pigan respectively.
 Let $T_\text{R2P}$ be the transformation matrix from 3DMM to \pigan that we would like to estimate.
 We directly optimize this transformation matrix by minimizing the difference of 2D projections of a set of landmarks obtained from the original mesh $M$ and the transformed mesh $M' = T_\text{R2P} \cdot M$, denoted as $\mathbf{l}_\text{2D}$ and $\mathbf{l}'_\text{2D}$:

 \paragraph{Background Modeling.} We model the background by setting the weight of the last sample point along each ray to be $w_N = 1- \sum_{i=1}^{N-1}{w_i}$, where $w_i = T_i \cdot (1-\expo{-\absrp_i \deltatime_i})$ is weight of the rest of the sample points along the ray, including both the mesh-guided samples and the volume samples.